 Over the past two decades, the quality and engineering of timber windows and doors in the UK have undergone a revolution.
 Across our membership base there have been huge developments in technology leading to significant improvements in the performance of timber and aluminium-clad timber windows and doors.
 It’s our mission to let the market know of such developments to overcome outdated misconceptions that timber windows and doors made today still require laborious maintenance and provide lower levels of efficiency.

 Advances in manufacturing has certainly played a strong role in extending the expected service – life of a timber window.
-Through choosing defect-free engineered timber, investing in a micro-porous protective paint application with factory-finished glazing, our members make some of the highest quality and best value windows and doors on the market.
+Through choosing engineered timber and/or modified timber, investing in a micro-porous protective paint application with factory-finished glazing, our members make some of the highest quality and best value windows and doors on the market.
+To provide an idea of the manufacturing criteria which members have to meet, some key points are summarised below:

 Promoting sustainability in design